-When I started diving five years ago, I was instantly hooked on a thrilling underwater adventure: night diving.
+When I started diving in 2006, I was instantly hooked on a thrilling underwater adventure: night diving.
 “Some are afraid of the dark; others can’t wait for it to see the stars”–a statement truly befitting the experience of night diving and one that I’ve adopted as a personal philosophy in life.
 While onshore inhabitants are winding down for the day, life has only just started brewing beneath the ocean’s surface.
 At the flick of a switch on your flashlight, a mysterious underwater life unfolds before you, and as you immerse into a land of shadow and imagination, an eerie, otherworldly silence takes hold.
 You see things in a new light, literally.

 Diving is a 24-hour sport (presuming you’re a certified open water diver and have completed a night diving specialty course).
 Pick a time, anytime between twilight and dawn.
 Choose a familiar and relatively calm dive site, grab a couple of experienced daredevil buddies (claustrophobics should stay on dry land), gear up and make a night of it.

 Beginning to see the light